GCoiffier/GCoiffier.github.io/content/publications/moving_frames.md

 style="width:100%;"
 >}}

 Let $M=(V,E,F)$ be a triangle mesh.
 A parametrization of $\phi$ is a mapping from $M$ to the plane $\mathbb{R}^2 \cong \mathbb{C}$.
-In practice, such mappings are represented by the coordinates in the place of each triangle corners, or, equivalently, as a linear transformation per triangle (Fig. 1a).
+In practice, such mappings are represented by the coordinates in the place of each triangle corners, or, equivalently, as a linear transformation per triangle (Fig. 2a).
 In other word, having $\phi$ mapping a triangle on the surface to a triangle in parameter space is a commonly applied restriction.

 A _seamless parametrization_ is a parametrization with two additionnal properties:
-- Across a discontinuity of $\phi$, two versions of the same edge should match up to some rotation of angle $k\pi/2$ and some arbitrary translation (Fig. 1b)
+- Across a discontinuity of $\phi$, two versions of the same edge should match up to some rotation of angle $k\pi/2$ and some arbitrary translation (Fig. 2b)
-- Any boundary curve should be axis-aligned in parameter space (Fig. 1c)
+- Any boundary curve should be axis-aligned in parameter space (Fig. 2c)

-To get an _integer seamless parametrization_, we also require that the translations across discontinuities have integer coordinates (Fig. 1d).
+To get an _integer grid map_, that is a seamless parametrization aligned with the integer grid, we require that the translations across discontinuities have integer coordinates (Fig. 2d).

 {{< figure src="/img/moving_frames/param_def.jpeg"
 alt=""